Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsubsection{Residual Feature Compression}

-To compress residual features, we add a uniform quantizer to the latent code, thereby implementing vector quantization on original signal space.
-Subsequently, we estimate the entropy of the residual features and apply arithmetic encoding for further compression.
-Specifically, the incorporation of additive uniform noise for features during the training phase allows for the approximation of the rounding operation and ensures differentiability within the optimization process.
+To compress the residual features, we apply vector quantization by adding a uniform quantizer, followed by entropy estimation of the residuals and arithmetic encoding for further compression.
+Specifically, additive uniform noise is incorporated for features during the training phase to enable approximation of the rounding operation while retaining differentiability for optimization purposes.
 During the inference phase, rounding is directly applied.
-After quantization, the entropy of the latent representation is estimated using an entropy bottleneck based a non-parametric factorized model~\cite{balle2017endtoend} that constructs an independent probability density model for each channel.
-The selected entropy model can be further extended to advanced approaches with a hyperprior~\cite{balle2018variational} or joint autoregressive hierarchical priors~\cite{minnen2018joint}.
+After quantization, the entropy of the latent representation is estimated using an entropy bottleneck based on a non-parametric factorized model~\cite{balle2017endtoend}.
+The alternatives for the entropy model can be the hyperprior~\cite{balle2018variational} or joint autoregressive hierarchical priors~\cite{minnen2018joint}.